GabiCtrlZ/A.I-learns-Flap-Bird/README.md

 ﻿# A.I learns Flapper Bird

-Link to watch the A. I learned: https://ai-learns-to-play.herokuapp.com/ Using nothing but pure vanilla JS, I implemented genetic algorithms and neural networks to teach an A. I how to play a version of flappy bird I created.
+Link to watch the A. I train: https://ai-learns-to-play.herokuapp.com/ Using nothing but pure vanilla JS, I implemented genetic algorithms and neural networks to teach an A. I how to play a version of flappy bird I created.

 ## Pictures from the game